 Note: Clicking and dragging to zoom in on a graph does not unlock the cell from the global time.
 It changes the notebook’s global time instead.

-To save this time as the Notebook’s default, click Update Default.
-The reset button will discard your changes to time.
+To save this time as the notebook’s default, click Update Default.
+The reset button discards your changes to time.

 Individual cells can be unlinked from the global time and set to an independent time frame.